The-Ducktor/jfu-java/README.md

 ### Implicit Dependency Detection

-`jfu` scans your code for references to public classes in the same directory that aren't declared in your header comments.
+`jfu` scans your code for references to public types (classes, interfaces, enums, records, abstract classes) in the same directory that aren't declared in your header comments.
 When it finds them, you'll see warnings like:

 ```
 ⚠️ Helper.java references classes without declaring them in header: